awsdocs/amazon-ecr-user-guide/doc_source/image-scanning-enhanced.md

 ## Considerations for enhanced scanning<a name="image-scanning-enhanced-considerations"></a>

 The following should be considered when enabling Amazon ECR enhanced scanning\.
++ Enhanced scanning isn't supported in the following Regions:
+  + Asia Pacific \(Osaka\) \(`ap-northeast-3`\)
+  + Asia Pacific \(Jakarta\) \(`ap-southeast-3`\)
+  + Africa \(Cape Town\) \(`af-south-1`\)
 + Amazon Inspector supports scanning for specific operating systems\.
 For a full list, see [Supported operating systems \- Amazon ECR scanning](https://docs.aws.amazon.com/inspector/latest/user/supported.html#supported-os) in the *Amazon Inspector User Guide*\.
 + Amazon Inspector uses a service\-linked IAM role, which provides the permissions needed to provide enhanced scanning for your repositories\.
 The service\-linked IAM role is created automatically by Amazon Inspector when enhanced scanning is enabled for your private registry\.
 For more information, see [Using service\-linked roles for Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/user/using-service-linked-roles.html) in the *Amazon Inspector User Guide*\.
 + When your private registry has enhanced scanning enabled, all repositories matching the scan filters are scanned using enhanced scanning only\.
-Any repositories that don't match a filter will have a `Manual` scan frequency, but won't be scanned\.
-Manual scans using enhanced scanning isn't supported\.
+Any repositories that don't match a filter will have an `Off` scan frequency and won't be scanned\.
+Manual scans using enhanced scanning aren't supported\.
 For more information, see [Using filters](image-scanning.md#image-scanning-filters)\.
++ If you specify separate filters for scan on push and continuous scanning where multiple filters match the same repository, then Amazon ECR enforces the continuous scanning filter over the scan on push filter for that repository\.
 + When continuous scanning is enabled for a repository, if an image hasn't been updated in the past 30 days based on the image push timestamp, then continuous scanning is suspended for that image\.
-Images with suspended scanning will show a scan status of: `SCAN_ELIGIBILITY_EXPIRED`\.
+Images with suspended scanning will show a scan status of `SCAN_ELIGIBILITY_EXPIRED`\.
 + When enhanced scanning is enabled, Amazon ECR sends an event to EventBridge when the scan frequency for a repository is changed\.
 Amazon Inspector emits events to EventBridge when an initial scan is completed and when an image scan finding is created, updated, or closed\.

 ## Required IAM permissions<a name="image-scanning-enhanced-iam"></a>